 17. Honor Girl: A Graphic Memoir by Maggie Thrash

-True story of a 15 year old girl who’s not yet kissed a boy, falling in love with one of the staff at Summer Camp - an older, wiser young woman called Erin.
+A true story of a 15-year-old girl who has not yet kissed a boy, falling in love with one of the staff at Summer Camp - an older, wiser young woman called Erin.
 Whose heart will get broken first?

 18. 'The Cowboy Wally Show by Kyle Baker

-Cult classic deadpan mockumentray about the wild life of a gonzo talk show host.
+A cult classic deadpan mockumentary about the wildlife of a gonzo talk show host.

 19. A Contract With God by Will Eisner